Lotame/docs/lightning-tag/detailed-reference.md

 sha256email	| The current users email address, first lower-cased, trimmed of whitespace, then hashed using SHA256	|data: {<br/>&nbsp;&nbsp;sha256email: 'lowercase_no_whitespace_sha256_hashed_email'<br/>},

 ## Lightning Tag Methods

-!> To ensure any of the below methods are available, ensure the `onTagReady` callback has returned

 ### collect()